citrix/citrix-daas-rest-go/citrixorchestration/docs/MCSImportData.md

 HasProvisioningScheme returns a boolean if a field has been set.

+### SetProvisioningSchemeNil

+`func (o *MCSImportData) SetProvisioningSchemeNil(b bool)`

+ SetProvisioningSchemeNil sets the value for ProvisioningScheme to be an explicit nil

+### UnsetProvisioningScheme
+`func (o *MCSImportData) UnsetProvisioningScheme()`

+UnsetProvisioningScheme ensures that no value is present for ProvisioningScheme, not even an explicit nil

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)